pdxrod/dcrdinstructions/README.md

 These may be soft links pointing to folders on an external 1+Tb disk.

-You also need to edit your dcrd.conf file which was created when you installed and ran the Decred daemon, so that
+You may also need to edit your dcrd.conf file which was created when you installed and ran the Decred daemon, so that

 `txindex=1` and